MD5 & SHA-256 Hash Generator Free โ Text, File, Compare

 Frequently Asked Questions

 SHA-256 for most purposes.
 SHA-512 for maximum security.
-MD5 only for non-security checksums โ it's cryptographically broken.
+MD5 only for non-security checksums โ it's cryptographically broken and not suitable for verifying security-sensitive files.

 Yes.
-All hashing runs in your browser using the Web Crypto API.
-Your data never leaves your device.
+All hashing runs in your browser using the Web Crypto API (for SHA algorithms) and JavaScript (for MD5).
+Nothing leaves your device.

 No. Hashing is a one-way function.
-You cannot reverse a hash to get the original input.
-This is by design โ it's what makes hashes useful for password storage.
+You cannot reverse a hash to get the original input โ this is by design and what makes hashes useful for password storage and integrity checks.